AdaCore/ada-spark-rfcs/considered/rfc-oop-super.rst

 'Super attribute
 ----------------

-A new attribute `'Super` is introduced, and can be applied to a class type, a tagged type, or an object of these types.
+A new attribute `'Super` is introduced, and can be applied to a an object of these types.
+It refers to a static view of the object typed after the parent and can be used to make non dispatching calls.
+For example:

-In the case of a type, it refers to its direct parent.
-E.g.:

 .. code-block:: ada